Dolly Parton: Moderna COVID-19 vaccine

 In response to the COVID-19 pandemic, Parton donated $1 million towards research at Vanderbilt University Medical Center and encouraged those who can afford it to make similar donations.
 She said "I'm a very proud girl today to know I had anything at all to do with something that's going to help us through this crazy pandemic."
 Her donation funded the critical early stages of development of the Moderna vaccine.
 In March 2021, Parton was vaccinated against COVID-19 at Vanderbilt University.
 She labeled social media accounts of the occasion "Dolly gets a dose of her own medicine."
 Parton strongly encouraged everyone to get vaccinated when eligible and performed a song celebrating her vaccination, set to the tune of her song "Jolene".
-The song included the lines "Vaccine, vaccine, vaccine, vaccine/I'm begging of you please don't hesitate/Vaccine, vaccine, vaccine, vaccine/'Cos once you're dead, then that's a bit too late."